MirkMart/Lab_CompGeno/2024/00_Bash/README.md

 ## Edit files
 ` vi nomefile #create new empty file`
-> avoid special characters; once created new file press “i" to write, after editing press Ctrl+c+: and type wq to save and exit from file or q! to exit without saving
+> avoid special characters; once created new file press “i" to write, after editing press Ctrl+c or esc and type `:wq` to save and exit from file or ':q!' to exit without saving
 ```
 cp filename pathwheretocopy #copy file somewhere using absolute or relative path of where to copy
 mv filename pathwheretocopy #mv file somewhere using absolute or relative path of where to copy